For more on the latest information on accreditation released by the Department, please click here.

 The Accreditation Group has been established within the Department of Education to deal with accreditation matters.
 Located in the Office of Postsecondary Education, the Group carries out the following major functions with respect to accreditation:

-- Continuously reviews standards, policies, procedures, and issues in the area of the Department of Education's accreditation responsibilities.
+- Continuously reviews standards, policies, procedures, and issues in the area of the Department's accreditation responsibilities.

-- Administers the process by which accrediting agencies and state approval agencies secure initial and renewed recognition by the Secretary of Education.
+- Administers the process by which accrediting agencies and state approval agencies secure initial and renewed recognition by the Secretary.

 - Serves as the Department's liaison with accrediting agencies and state approval agencies.